ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 ```

 ## 4. Modify `Function.cs` class
-Now replace `Function` class content with below content.
+Now replace `Function` class content with the below content.

 Here, we are mainly doing 2 things:

-1. Inside constructor, we are calling `Setup()` method of `Startup` class.
-This method will setup everything and will return an instance of `IServiceProvider`.
+1. Inside the constructor, we are calling `Setup()` method of `Startup` class.
+This method will set up everything and will return an instance of `IServiceProvider`.
 2. Inside `FunctionHandler`, we are calling `_programEntryPoint.Handler(input)` method to do the actual processing.

 Also, it is important to understand, `Function` class is Singleton in AWS Lambda.
-Multiple invocations of AWS Lambda will not execute Constructor logic multiple times, that will be executed only once in the beginning, and class will remain singleton until Lambda compute is alive.
+Multiple invocations of AWS Lambda will not execute Constructor logic multiple times, which will be executed only once in the beginning, and the class will remain singleton until Lambda compute is alive.

 ```cs
 public class Function